 - if this invitation is not accepted, or if after such time as the president or his agent deems reasonable under the circumstances there shall have been no sufficient progress, the following steps shall be taken:

 - the College campus shall be declared closed to outsiders without legitimate business on the campus.
 Violators shall be liable to treatment as trespassers;

-- the president or her designated agent shall declare the disrupted area off-limits to all students, faculty, staff members and other College personnel, except those designated by the president or her agent to enter it, as well as to all visitors, invitees and licensees;
+- the president or his designated agent shall declare the disrupted area off-limits to all students, faculty, staff members and other College personnel, except those designated by the president or his agent to enter it, as well as to all visitors, invitees and licensees;

-- the president or her agent shall warn the disrupters that unless the disruption ends by a specified time, a court injunction seeking their immediate ejection from the campus will be sought;
+- the president or his agent shall warn the disrupters that unless the disruption ends by a specified time, a court injunction seeking their immediate ejection from the campus will be sought;

 - if the court order must finally be served, those disrupters affected by the order, whether they are students, faculty, staff or other employees of Hamilton, or others, will be subject to applicable judicial procedures.